taostat/taostats-docs/docs/Bittensor/subnet/subnet-deregistration-proposal.md

 There are 128 subnets, but many are inactive, and the tao/alpha in these subnets is not being adequately utilized.

-# Proposal
+# Deregistration parameters

-In the August 12, 2025 OpenDev call, Const proposed adding deregistration again.
 For a subnet to be deregistered, it must be:

 1. Out of immunity
-2. ADR under 1.
-3. Lowest price
+2. Lowest price

-This will likely change over time, and will be voted on by the Senate before it is put into place.
+If there is a tie on the lowest price, the older subnet will be deregistered.

 <br />